rutzsco/demo-logic-apps-standard-devops/Infrastructure/docs/Create-Refresh-Variable-Group.md

 The Azure DevOps Refresh Workflow pipeline in this project needs this variable group.

+The tenantId/principalId/clientSecret must be for a service principal with rights to read the logic app found in resourceGroupName/logicAppName.
+Once the code is updated, the GITHUB_TOKEN is a PAT token that had rights to update the repository and create a pull request with the changes.

-To create it, customize and run the following commands in an Azure Cloud Shell.
+To create this group, customize and run the following commands in an Azure Cloud Shell.

 These commands *may* be needed when you begin: